stereolabs/zed-opencv-calibration/README.md

 Usage: ./zed_reprojection_viewer [options]
   --svo <file>          Path to the SVO file.
-  --calib_path <file>   Path to the optional calibration file --ocv <file>          Path to an optional OpenCV --fisheye             Use fisheye lens model.
+  --calib_path <file>   Path to the optional calibration file --ocv <file>          Path to an optional OpenCV calibration file --fisheye             Use fisheye lens model.
   --virtual             Use ZED X One cameras as a virtual stereo pair.
   --left_id <id>        Id of the left camera if using virtual stereo.